 Janneke van Ginkel

-The 2019 Outstanding Student Poster and PICO (OSPP) Award is awarded to Janneke van Ginkel for the poster/PICO entitled:
+The 2021 Virtual Outstanding Student and PhD candidate Presentation (vOSPP) Award is awarded to Janneke van Ginkel for the poster/PICO entitled:

 Click here to download the poster/PICO file.